EV-Spring-2025/hw3-ryan20120208/README.md

 1. When n_grid is reduced, small oscillations of the branches become less pronounced and appear slightly blocky, but the branches still spring back with elasticity.
 2. When substep_dt is reduced, the branches move less, and their rebound seems weaker and softer.
 3. When damping is smaller (<1), the movement of branches is smaller and weaker, while when damping is larger than one (>1), the movement of the branches becomes more exaggerated and faster, with increased bouncing and jittering.
-4. Adjusting the softening value makes deformation smoother in this jelly model.
+4. Adjusting the softening value makes the deformation a little smoother in this jelly model.

 ### 2. Sand (model=wolf_whitebg-trained)
 We start from the baseline original simulation parameter settings: n_grid = 200, substep_dt = 2 × 10⁻⁵, grid_v_damping_scale = 1, and softening = 0.

-To better understand the effect of each parameter, we conducted a series of ablation study, including lowering n_grid, reducing substep_dt, adjusting grid_v_damping_scale, and varying softening.
+To better understand the effect of each parameter, we conducted a series of ablation studies, including lowering n_grid, reducing substep_dt, adjusting grid_v_damping_scale, and varying softening.

 | Parameter |  PSNR  | YouTube video link |
 |-----------|:------:|:------------------:|